hotpxl/corenlp-server/README.md

 ## Dependencies

+For client-side Python script, you need in install [Requests](http://docs.python-requests.org/en/latest/).

 If you use [Docker](https://www.docker.com/), nothing else is needed.

 If you decide to install it directly, please take a look at `Dockerfile` for how to set up from scratch.